alexandrughinea/prompt-chainmail-ts/README.md

 **Rivets** are composable security middleware functions that process input sequentially.
 Each rivet can inspect, modify, or block content before passing it to the next rivet in the chain.
 They execute in the order they are forged, allowing you to build layered security defenses.

+### Security Reviews

+Detailed security analysis and implementation reviews for each rivet can be found in the [`src/rivets/`](src/rivets/) directory.
+Each rivet includes comprehensive test coverage and security considerations documented in their respective folders.

 ### Rivet Signature
 ```typescript
 export type ChainmailRivet = (